 Try to generate the task for different visible areas.

-• jobs - pickup locations.
-Each job has a location and pickup_amount which represents number of people to pickup;
+- Jobs: Define the pickup locations.
+Each job includes a location and a pickup_amount that indicates the number of passengers to be picked up.

-Set special requirements as the requirements parameter of a job object and the capability parameter of the agent object.
-Those parameters can be any arbitrary string value.
+To set particular requirements for transport, use the requirements parameter in the job object and the capability parameter in the agent object.
+These parameters can be any custom string value that helps match jobs with agents based on unique needs.

 Solve the Bus Route Optimization task and visualize results